SaiAshish9/Design-Patterns/README.md

 It provides abstraction between implementation and client classes Remove the instantiation of client classes from client code.

+Implementation

+Super class can be interface or abstract class or basic class Factory class has a static method which returns the instance of sub-class on input.

 abstract class Vehicle {
   public abstract int getWheel();